Andeasw/CashSockify/README.md

 ---

-**CashSockify** is a simple yet powerful offline tool designed to transform a standard Clash configuration file into a multi-port SOCKS5 proxy server setup.
+**CashSockify** is a simple yet powerful offline tool designed to transform a standard Clash configuration file into a multi-port Socket Secure proxy server setup.
 It takes your entire list of proxies and exposes each one on a dedicated, sequential port, all secured by a single username and password.

-This project is perfect for users who need to use individual proxies from their Clash subscription in applications that only support authenticated SOCKS5, or for sharing specific nodes without distributing the entire subscription file.
+This project is perfect for users who need to use individual proxies from their Clash subscription in applications that only support authenticated Socket Secure, or for sharing specific nodes without distributing the entire subscription file.

 ### ✨ Key Features

-*   **Multi-Port SOCKS5 Conversion**: Instantly converts your entire list of Clash proxies into individual SOCKS5 proxies.
+*   **Multi-Port Socket Secure Conversion**: Instantly converts your entire list of Clash proxies into individual Socket Secure proxies.
 *   **Unified Authentication**: Secures every generated proxy port with a single, easy-to-manage username and password.
 *   **Fully Offline & Secure**: The conversion tool (`index.html`) runs entirely in your browser.
 Your configuration is never uploaded, ensuring 100% privacy.
 *   **Zero Configuration**: No need to edit script files.
 The scripts automatically find the core and configuration file in the same directory.